 For questions regarding admissions or administration, please contact Ron Combs, Certificate Program Coordinator, by phone at (937) 775-1300 or by email at firstname.lastname@example.org.

-For additional programmatic questions, please contact Cristina Redko, Ph.D., director of the Center for Global Health, by phone at (937) 775-1430, or by email at email@example.com.
+For additional programmatic questions, please contact Cristina Redko, Ph.D., director of the GH certificate program, by phone at (937) 775-1430, or by email at email@example.com.